distribution/distribution/docs/storage-drivers/oss.md

       <td>
       no
       </td>
       <td> Specifies whether to transfer data to the bucket over ssl or not.
-If you omit this value, `true` is used.
+If you omit this value, <code>true</code> is used.
       </td>
     </tr>
     <tr>